 An Act is a type of law that contains rules and regulations that relate to specific situations and circumstances.
 The Jones Act gives seamen the right to seek compensation for serious injuries sustained due to the negligence of co-workers or an employer while the seaman was working as an employee on a vessel.

-Under The Jones Act injured workers may be able to sue an employer even when the duties of the job being performed were known to be dangerous.
+Under it, injured workers may be able to sue an employer even when the duties of the job being performed were known to be dangerous.
 For example, commercial fishing has been ranked as the single most dangerous profession in the United States more often than any other profession.
 Working on a commercial fishing boat clearly presents a high risk of danger.
 However, if the seaman’s employer committed even a small breach of duty that created or led to conditions that caused an injury the employer may be held liable for accidents even in high-risk jobs.

-In addition to compensation for injuries that are caused by negligence, under The Jones Act, an injured seaman may also make a claim against the vessel’s owner on the basis that the vessel was not seaworthy.
+In addition to compensation for injuries that are caused by negligence, under this Act, an injured seaman may also make a claim against the vessel’s owner on the basis that the vessel was not seaworthy.
 An employer may also be liable for failing to provide a seaman with adequate medical care.